PublicSoftTools

 2. Drag and drop your image or click the upload zone to select a file.

-5. Use the dimension inputs to fine-tune the crop position and size if needed.
+5. Use the sliders to fine-tune the crop position and size numerically if needed.

 Aspect Ratios for Common Use Cases